 For bar-hopping or grabbing a bite to eat, sub in a timeless pair of loafers or driving shoes, preferably in suede for an additional flush of luxury that’ll mark you apart.

-Given that even the glitterati would concede that ties are unnecessary in the summer heat, swap yours out for a silk pocket square placed neatly in your blazer’s breast pocket.
-Or if that leaves your neck feeling naked, sub in a Pitti favourite – a loosely knotted neckerchief – to fill the void.
+Given that even the glitterati would deem ties to be unnecessary in the summer heat, swap yours out for a silk pocket square placed neatly in your blazer’s breast pocket.
+Or if that leaves your neck feeling naked, sub in a loosely knotted neckerchief to fill the void.

-Other worthwhile additions include a straw fedora or Panama hat (partly for instant style points, partly for sun coverage) and a pair of classic tortoiseshell sunglasses to add some final polish.
+Other worthwhile additions include a straw fedora or Panama hat (partly for instant style points, partly for sun coverage) and a pair of Clubmaster sunglasses to add some final polish.